Menu

 EVALI: E-Cigarette or Vaping Product Use-Associated Lung Injury

 In 2019, a nationwide outbreak of severe lung injuries linked to vaping products brought the risks into sharp focus.
-EVALI (E-cigarette or Vaping product use-Associated Lung Injury) sickened thousands and killed dozens of people, many of them young and previously healthy.
+EVALI (E-cigarette or Vaping product use-Associated Lung Injury) hospitalized thousands and killed dozens of people, many of them young and previously healthy.

 Cardiovascular Effects